mrSan4o/AndroidSoapClient/README.md

 # AndroidSoapClient
-Simple soap client writed on Kotlin for Android
+Simple soap client written on Kotlin for Android